United Arab Emirates Employer of Record

 Health Insurance in the UAE

 For ex-pats, coverage of insurance for workers and their family depends on their salary and designation.
-Similarly, there are 2 Emirates that mandate health insurance coverage for workers: Dubai and Abu Dhabi.
+Similarly, there are 2 Emirates that mandate: Dubai and Abu Dhabi.
 Therefore, companies must provide it to their workers, as well as their families.
 While in other emirates, is common practice for employers to provide their workers with health insurance coverage.

 In PEO Middle East, we provide health insurance coverage to all our UAE employees.

 The Hajj is an Islamic pilgrimage to Mecca, in Saudi Arabia.
 Therefore, all Muslims must complete at least once in their lives.
 Likewise, workers can have a one-time pilgrimage for 30 days due to the new regulations in the country.

 Employees are entitled to severance at the end of their service after they conclude 1 year or more.
 If the workers are terminated, they have the right to payment.
 Let’s observe:

 - 21 for amenities between 1 and 5 years.